cakephp/docs/en/appendices/4-2-migration-guide.rst

       for more information.
 - ``Query::isResultsCastingEnabled()`` was added to get the current result casting mode.
-- ``StringExpression`` was added with support for setting the collation for string.
+- ``StringExpression`` was added with support to set the collation of string literals.
   Use ``Query::newString()`` to easily create an expression when building queries.

 Http